mpapad/mpapad.github.io/_pages/projects.md

 This is an FNR INTER (bilateral) project with CEA-LIST and an industrial partner (MERCE).
 The project is about designing generic and efficient testing techniques and tools.
 The target is the test input generation, detection of polluting test objectives and test assessment with focus on industrial practice.

 Duration: 3 years: from 1-1-2019 to 31-12-2022.

-## PAYPAL: “Assessing and Improving the PayPal DevOps practice”.
-This is industrial competitive funding, part of the SnT partnership program, with PayPal (PayPal CA) company.
-The project is about efficient and effective testing of the PayPal DevOps practice.
-In particular the project deals with the application and support of mutation testing within the development practice of the company.

-Duration: 3 years: from 01-01-2019 to 31/08/2022

 ## UITFlaky: “Detecting (flaky) test failures of system user interactive tests”.
 Research grant in the form of unrestricted gift from - Facebook.
 This is a Facebook research grant that supports our work related to the detection of system user interactive flaky test failures.